tscanlin/tocbot/README.md

 ```

-## Troubleshooting / FAQ
+## Troubleshooting

-#### Tocbot scrolls to the right position onClick but highlighting doesn't seem to show the active section
+- Tocbot scrolls to the right position onClick but highlighting doesn't seem to show the active section

-Try running this from the console: `tocbot.refresh({ ...tocbot.options, hasInnerContainers: true })`.
+  - Try running this from the console: `tocbot.refresh({ ...tocbot.options, hasInnerContainers: true })`.
 If that works then one option (`hasInnerContainers: true`) to handle inner containers should be all you need to add.

 ## Contributing